pralisha-shrestha/Agentic-Hackathon-with-SpoonOS/README.md

 > “I want an NFT membership contract with a mint limit and an admin-only function.”

-Canvas uses a **SpoonOS → LLM** flow to interpret the request, ask clarifying questions, and generate a contract specification.
+NeoStudio uses a **SpoonOS → LLM** flow to interpret the request, ask clarifying questions, and generate a contract specification.

 ---

 ## **2. Visual Flowchart Builder (“Vibe Mode”)**

-Canvas converts the AI-generated spec into a **visual nodes-and-connections diagram** representing the contract’s logic:
+NeoStudio converts the AI-generated spec into a **visual nodes-and-connections diagram** representing the contract's logic:

 * Storage variables
 * Methods (public/private/admin)